BSidesPDX/CTF-2019/pwn/100-rot13/solution/README.md

 That looks better!

 T is the 20th letter in the alphabet.
 So our return address will be located at `4*20 == 80`.
-So that means our padding should be actually 4 before that, so the padding should be a lengtho of `76`.
+So that means our padding should be actually 4 before that, so the padding should be a length of `76`.

 Let's confirm that we are correct.
 We will use this as our payload: